rana/tms/README.md

 1. The used data, the gift, might sometimes expand into the whole box.
 2. The processor is physically designed to use boxes of a certain size.

 We could use smaller boxes, if we have the option.
-The computer can use different sized boxes.
-If we understand the context of the data well enough, and know that we never need a large box, we can choose a smaller box.
+Computers can use different sized boxes.
+If we understand the context of the data well enough, and know that we never need a large box, the simplest solution is to choose a smaller box.
 With smaller boxes, it's also possible that space is still left over in each box.
 Often the size of each box has to be as large as the largest gift.

 In the case where we're given boxes from someone else, we may not have the option to choose a smaller box.
 For example, using a timestamp or 64-bit floating point value.